Mobula, Cownose Rays, and Sea Lions in Baja California

-Be sure to scroll below to view our photos and videos after our story for this trip.
+(Be sure to scroll below the story to view our photos and videos for this trip.)

 Almost exactly two months to the day, we found ourselves once again in Baja California for our second planned trip of the year.
-This time we came in search of mobula and cownose rays, something that’s been on our bucket list for a while.
-Our second motive was to finally visit the famed sea lion colony Los Islotes after threatening to do so for several years.
+This time we came in search of mobula and cownose rays — a sight that’s been on our bucket list for a while.
+Our second motive was to finally visit the famed sea lion colony at Los Islotes after threatening to do so for several years.
 Given that the Sea of Cortez is abundant with large wildlife this time of year—whales, orcas, whale sharks—we kept our fingers modestly crossed that Baja would have more in store.

 After a scenic 2-hour drive from the airport, we settled into our place in La Ventana overlooking the Sea of Cortez.
 Our morning views consisted of an amazing sunrise over the ocean, with a gorgeous sunset over the mountains in the evening.
-The quiet sounds from the town coupled with the peaceful sounds of the wind made for a perfectly relaxing week.
-We decided to start off by visiting the sea lion colony, so the first two days of the trip would be long—driving an hour each way to La Paz followed by an 1 ½ - 2-hour boat ride each way to the Espiritu Santo park made for early starts and late arrivals home.
+The soft sounds of the town, mixed with the constant breeze, made for a perfectly relaxing week.
+We decided to start off by visiting the sea lion colony, so the first two days of the trip would be long—driving an hour each way to La Paz followed by a 1½–2-hour boat ride each way to the Espiritu Santo park made for early starts and late arrivals home.
 But after waiting several years to finally make it here, the labour was worth it.

 Choppy sea conditions made for slow and slightly uncomfortable trips to Espiritu Santo.
 The main sea lion colony resides on a small arch island named Islotes, which sits at the north end of the group of islands that make up the park.
-The main island, Espiritu Santo, is a large volcanic mountain with beautiful geological features and color, and takes 30-45 minutes to traverse by boat.
+The main island, Espiritu Santo, is a large volcanic mountain with beautiful geological features and color, and takes 30–45 minutes to traverse by boat.
 Once at the north end, you are immediately greeted by the sounds of hundreds of sea lions resting on the island or in the shallows near the shore.
-This was looking great already.
+Even from the boat, you can feel the place buzzing with life.

 The four dives we performed over the next two days can be easily summed up like this: